 - Safari (latest version)

 The architecture of the third-party application that connects to the Oro application via the API is not limited by the Oro application architecture.
-The API client may be implemented as a separate custom web application, custom mobile application, ERP system, ETL service, etc.
+You can implement the API client as a separate custom web application, custom mobile application, ERP system, ETL service, etc.

-On the server-side, the Oro application is composed of the multiple systems and elements that interact to deliver a reliable, scalable, and responsive Oro solution.
+On the server-side, the Oro application comprises multiple systems and elements that interact to deliver a reliable, scalable, and responsive Oro solution.
 They are detailed in the following sections.

 Oro PHP Application

-The core component, let us call it Oro PHP Application, is a modular PHP web application that leverage the Symfony framework and Doctrine ORM strengths.
+The core component, Oro PHP Application, is a modular PHP web application that leverages the Symfony framework and Doctrine ORM strengths.
 It interacts with the following system components: